alexben300502/starrr/README.md

 ![Image3](images/Image3.png)

-Here is the link to our node js [file](https://github.com/alexben300502/starrr/blob/main/.github/workflows/node.js.yml) that made possible the continuous integration <br>
+Here is the link to our node js [file](https://github.com/alexben300502/starrr/blob/main/.github/workflows/node.js.yml) that made possible the continuous integration. <br>

 And here's the link of the [file](https://github.com/alexben300502/starrr/blob/main/.github/workflows/main_starrr-devops-project.yml) that made possible the continuous deployment on Azure pipeline :
 <br>